z5labs/megamind/CONTRIBUTING.md

 - Don't ship a half done feature, which would require significant alterations to work fully.
 - Avoid [Technical debt](https://en.wikipedia.org/wiki/Technical_debt) like cancer.
 - Leave the code cleaner than when you began.

+### Stories

+*A story is an informal, general explanation of a software feature written from the perspective of* *the end user.
+Its purpose is to articulate how a software feature will provide value to the customer.*

+All open stories can be found under the issues tab or in the [Megamind](https://github.com/orgs/z5labs/projects/3/views/3) project sprints view.

 ### Commit messages